North American F-100 Super Sabre: Fighter and close air support missions

 The Air National Guard F-100 squadrons increased the regular USAF by nearly 100 Super Sabres in theater, averaging, for the Colorado ANG F-100s, 24 missions a day, delivering ordnance and munitions with a 99.5% reliability rate.
 From May 1968 to April 1969, the ANG Super Sabres flew more than 38,000 combat hours and more than 24,000 sorties.
 Between them, at the cost of seven F-100 Air Guard pilots killed (plus one staff officer) and the loss of 14 Super Sabres to enemy action, the squadrons expended over four million rounds of 20 mm shells, 30 million pounds of bombs and over 10 million pounds of napalm against their enemy.

 The Hun was also deployed as a two-seat F-100F model, which served as a "fast FAC" or Misty FAC in North Vietnam and Laos, spotting targets for other fighter-bomber aircraft, performing road reconnaissance, and conducting search-and-rescue missions as part of the top-secret Commando Sabre project, based out of Phu Cat and Tuy Hoa air bases.

 By the conflict's end, 242 F-100s of various models had been lost in Vietnam, as the F-100 was progressively replaced by the F-4 Phantom II and the F105 Thunderchief.
 The Hun had logged 360,283 combat sorties during the war and its wartime operations came to end on 31 July 1971.
 The four fighter wings with F-100s flew more combat sorties in Vietnam than over 15,000 North American P-51 Mustangs had flown during World War II.
 After 1967, they did not fly into North Vietnam as much and mainly performed close air-support missions for American units in the South.
 Despite the April 1965 dogfight, which the USAF classified as resulting in a "probable" kill, no F-100 was ever officially credited with any aerial victories.
 No F-100 in Vietnam was lost to enemy fighters, but 186 were shot down by antiaircraft fire, 7 were destroyed in Vietcong attacks on airbases, and 45 crashed in operational incidents.

 Wild Weasel

 The F-100 was also the first Wild Weasel air defense suppression aircraft, whose specially trained crews were tasked with locating and destroying enemy missile defenses.
-Four F-100F Wild Weasel Is were fitted with APR-25 vector radar homing and warning receivers, IR-133 panoramic receivers with greater detection range, and KA-60 panoramic cameras.
+Four F-100F Wild Weasels were fitted with APR-25 vector radar homing and warning receivers, IR-133 panoramic receivers with greater detection range, and KA-60 panoramic cameras.
 The APR-25 could detect early-warning radars and emissions from SA-2 Guideline tracking and guidance systems.
 These aircraft deployed to Korat Royal Thai Air Force Base, Thailand, in November 1965, began flying combat missions with the 388th Tactical Fighter Wing in December.
 They were joined by three more aircraft in February 1966.
 All Wild Weasel F-100Fs were eventually modified to fire the AGM-45 Shrike anti-radiation missile.